1234 Coordinator of Financial Aid, West Plains

 5. Determines students’ eligibility for the various financial aid programs by evaluating their applications.

-6. Ensures students are in compliance with the academic progression policy by monitoring the students’ academic record and status.
+6. Ensures students are in compliance with the federal satisfactory academic progress policy by monitoring the students’ academic record and status, reviewing financial aid appeal letters, and chairing the financial aid appeal committee.

 7. Prevents institutional liability and ensures University compliance with federal and state regulations governing financial aid by maintaining current knowledge and by revising the University’s Policy and Procedure manual for Financial Aid.